Actim® Calprotectin

 How to use Actim Calprotectin

-Actim Calprotectin kit contains all the materials needed to perform the test, and it can conveniently be stored at room temperature (2–30 °C).
+All the items required to perform the test are included in the test kit, and Actim Calprotectin can conveniently be stored at room temperature (+2… +30 °C).

-Open the Specimen Dilution Buffer tube and take some feces using the sampling stick attached to the screw cap.
+Open the Specimen Dilution Buffer tube and collect a feces sample with the sampling stick attached to the screw cap.

-Twist the stick in different places in the feces sample.
+Twist the stick randomly in different places of the feces sample so that both slits become filled with feces.

 Shake the tube to suspend the specimen in the buffer.